Klavionik/jobs-candidates-api/README.md

 One of each pair simply responds with an entity object and another allows for a filtered search of a corresponding subresource (where "jobs" is a subresource of a candidate and "candidates" is a subresource of a job).
-Scoping information (like the ID of an entity to fetch or filters) is received via path and query parameters, contributing to the addressability of the API.
+Scoping information (like the ID of an entity to fetch or the filters) is received via path and query parameters, contributing to the addressability of the API.

 Code-wise, everything is pretty simple.
 Route handlers should not be responsible for